Investing + Cash Management

 Yes.
 When you sell stock, options, or ETFs through your brokerage account or sell crypto through your Crypto account, you can use that money to make purchases with your debit card.
 Keep in mind that your order must execute before you can use the funds elsewhere, which for stocks, options, and ETFs can only happen during market hours.

 Yes.
-When you sell stock, options, or ETFs through your brokerage account or sell crypto through your Crypto account, you can use that money to pay bills with your ACH account number and Sutton Bank routing number.
+When you sell stock, options, or ETFs through your brokerage account or sell crypto through your Crypto account, you can use that money to pay bills with your ACH account number and routing number.
 Keep in mind that your order must execute before you can use the funds for spending.

-The reason we disable participation in the deposit sweep program when you're marked PDT is that cash at program banks doesn't count toward the $25,000 minimum needed to continue day trading.
+The reason we disable participation in the brokerage cash sweep program when you're marked PDT is that cash at program banks doesn't count toward the $25,000 minimum needed to continue day trading.
 Swept cash also does not count toward your day trade buying limit.
 Enabling pattern day traders to participate in the deposit sweep program would result in a number of potential day trade calls for those customers, so the industry standard is to disable deposit sweep programs for PDTs.
 See FINRA Rule 4210(f)(8)(B) for more details on the definition of and requirements applicable to PDTs.